 D. Technical rationale and justification

-15. This section introduces the main working items discussed and the technical rationale for developing a harmonized test procedure for the measurement of interior air emissions emitted from interior materials.
+16. This section introduces the main working items discussed and the technical rationale for developing a harmonized test procedure for the measurement of interior air emissions emitted from interior materials and entering to the cabin with exhaust gases.

-16. The concentration of VOC in the vehicle cabin air can easily be different depending on temperature, humidity, pressure, sunlight, vehicle storage conditions, vehicle age, etc. Therefore, it is important to standardize the test procedures to ensure valid results.
+17. The concentration of VOC in the vehicle cabin air can easily be different depending on temperature, humidity, pressure, sunlight, vehicle storage conditions, vehicle age, etc. The concentration of CO, NO, NO2, CH2O, PM and other harmful substances in the vehicle interior air depends on fuel type, design of exhaust system, vehicle tightness, ventilation and air conditioning system mode, vehicle speed, wind direction and velocity, etc. Therefore, it is important to standardize the test procedures to ensure valid results.

 1. Vehicle category

-17. Vehicle category was discussed very intensively.
+18. Vehicle category was discussed very intensively.
 The review of existing standards showed differences.
-Some only covered small passenger vehicles, other even included buses.
+Some only covered small passenger vehicles, other even included buses and heavy duty vehicles.

-18. It was generally agreed to include passenger vehicles.
+19. It was generally agreed to include passenger vehicles.
 However, light duty trucks, which are used as passenger vehicles should be included.
 It was furthermore agreed to exclude busses used for public transport and trucks used only for transport of goods.
 Vehicle category 1-1 of UNECE (1998 Agreement) TRANS/WP.29/1045 would be used as defined in the Special Resolution No. 1.
 Although Vehicle category 1-1 is primarily passenger vehicles, it can be extended to other vehicle categories in order to align with their domestic classification due to the different classifications of vehicle categories from region to region.